yuu511/Computer_Systems_Assembly_Lanaguage_CE12/lab2/README.txt

 sense?
 What happens when you add two numbers that won’t fit in 6 bits?
 --

-It gives you a large number, which makes sense given that you are "adding" the 2sc to subtract.
-The calculator, depending on what you added, gives you a partial and incorrect representation of the number you are trying to add when attempting to perform an operation involving more than 6 bits.
+-The calcuator gives you a large number, which makes sense given that you are "adding" the 2sc to subtract.

+-The calculator, depending on what you added, gives you a partial and incorrect representation of the number you are trying to add when attempting to perform an operation involving more than 6 bits.

 --